Joseph-Burke/Tic-Tac-Toe/README.md

 From there, the game will begin, and the user need only follow the subsequent instructions that appear in the Terminal.

+## Testing Instructions

+**Step**: Using the Command Line, navigate into the location where the project is saved.
+Then enter the following line of code:

+_rspec_

 ## Repository Contents

 The code for the project is divided into two main directories: **./bin** and **./lib**.